marcopennekamp/lore/specification/expressions.md

 -a     // Negation
 ```

-Arithmetic operations have the following **typing rules:**

-- If both arguments are real or integer, the result is also **of the same type**.
-- If one of the arguments is real, the result will also **be real**.

-This only concerns types at **compile time**, of course.
-A calculation such as `2.5 * 2` might be typed as `Real` at compile-time, but provides a run-time value of `Int`.
-This is not a problem, since `Int` is a subtype of `Real`.
-This cannot happen in reverse, either: two integers will always produce another integer, unless the result exceeds (or would exceed) the MAX_SAFE_INTEGER or MIN_SAFE_INTEGER limit.

 ##### Equality and Order

 Numbers are equal and ordered in accordance with the rules of sanity.
-Integers and reals can be mixed in comparisons without any issues.